xke/total-recall-101/README.md

 Total Recall 101
 ================

 A first step to zero-effort alerts on product recalls.
-This app searches your email archive with the latest recall information and send you alert emails that help you know about relevant recalls.
-All your email information remains private to you.
+This app checks the user's email inbox and archives for references to purchased products, including product receipts and conversations with friends.
+All emails remain private to the user.
+The "Total Recall 101" app matches the referenced products against the U.S. Consumer Product Safety Commission's recalled products list, and is able to generate emails to alert users about recalls.
+These alert emails can be accessed on all devices, including desktops and mobile phones running iOS and Android.
+This app is free and open source.

 Installation Instructions